-1 World Connect notes in its submission that there are regions where public access facilities or community anchor institutions such as schools and libraries are more effective mechanisms for providing meaningful access for a few reasons that have been illustrated through their research, including the fact that such facilities often provide access to free training programmes, which develops skills for users to utilise such programmes; it is often easier for social responsibility initiatives to collaborate with public access facilities as opposed to setting up their own digital literacy training programmes; and such facilities also provide an environment where peer networks can be formed and learning can be enhanced through group activities, which often improves uptake (2016).
+1 World Connected - a research project based at the University of Pennsylvania's Centre for Technology, Innovation, and Competition with the aim to catalogue, analyse, and disseminate information about approaches to connect more users to the Internet - notes in its submission that their research indicates there are regions where public access facilities or community anchor institutions such as schools and libraries are more effective mechanisms for providing meaningful access.
+These include that such facilities often provide access to free training programmes, which develops skills for users to utilise such programmes; it is often easier for social responsibility initiatives to collaborate with public access facilities as opposed to setting up their own digital literacy training programmes; and such facilities also provide an environment where peer networks can be formed and learning can be enhanced through group activities, which often improves uptake (2016).

 In its most recent annual Affordability Report, A4AI similarly notes that devices and access remain unaffordable to vast segments of the population.
-For this reason, they propose (among other things) increased investment in and availability of public, subsidised access for groups for whom access costs remain prohibitive, or groups that are otherwise excluded (e.g. women), in order to reach the SDG target of universal access.
+For this reason, they propose (among other things) increased investment in and the availability of public, subsidised access for groups that experience prohibitive access costs, or groups that are otherwise excluded (e.g., women), in order to achieve the SDG target of universal access.
 A4AI also takes the view that public access can help to support other SDGs (2016a:40):